Alfresco/alfresco-ng2-components/lib/core/src/lib/breaking-changes.md

 - CheckAllowableOperationDirective: Moved from ADF Core to ADF content services
 - LibraryFavoriteDirective: Moved from ADF Core to ADF content services
 - LibraryMembershipDirective: Moved from ADF Core to ADF content services
+- NodeDeleteDirective: Moved from ADF Core to ADF content services